hk-kiran/ProfessorBot/README.md

 #### Installations

-If you already have Conda setup, run
+If you already have Conda setup, run the below command in the root directory to set up the environment

 ```
 make -f Makefile
 ```

-in the root directory to set up the environment

 #### Install the Python packages